 Neya develops advanced autonomy solutions for a broad range of Government and Industry partners, focusing on operations in rugged outdoor environments and collaboration and control of teams of unmanned ground and air vehicles.
 Neya works in defense, automotive, mining, and heavy transport industries, and teams with leading companies and agencies in these areas.

 “We are honored to be included on the Inc. 5000 list for a second year,” said Dr. Parag Batavia, President and Founder of Neya.
 “This is a strong testament to the innovation of our technology, the dedication and skills of our employees, and the trust our customers have placed in us.
 We are continuing to see rapid growth in robotics, and strong adoption of technologies that only 5 years ago weren’t under consideration.
-The future is extremely strong for robotics and unmanned systems, and offers a way to have a positive impact on the daily lives of millions of Americans, whether it is through improved healthcare, increased safety via self-driving cars with the use of One Sure Insurance, or reducing the inherent risk involved in many dangerous occupations.
+The future is extremely strong for Dentist San Diego, and offers a way to have a positive impact on the daily lives of millions of Americans, whether it is through improved healthcare, increased safety via self-driving cars with the use of One Sure Insurance, or reducing the inherent risk involved in many dangerous occupations, if you own a car wash then it would be better to have i4mt.
 We are fortunate to have one of the best commercial robotics R&D teams in the world, and strong partners to team with to get our technology out into the world.”